 Homeowners know that solar can save them money on utility bills.
-But can solar actually make a homeowner money by increasing the value of the home at time of resale?
+But can solar actually make a homeowner money by increasing the value of their home at the time of resale?

 The short answer is yes, it does.
-Recent data shows that homebuyers are consistently willing to pay a premium of some $15,000 for a home with a owned solar array and that a solar home sells 20 percent faster than non-solar homes.
+A 2019 report by Zillow found that homes with solar panels sell for 4.1 percent more.
+That comes out to $9,274 for a median-valued home.
 The U.S. Department of Energy states that a solar electric system raises a home’s property value by $20 for every $1 in utility savings per year.

 Let’s Go Solar reviews various solar ownership types – purchased, leased, power -purchase agreements, Fannie Mae HomeStyle mortgage and other financing options – to provide a more detailed examination of how solar panels increase the resale value of a home.